fredgibbs/fredgibbs.github.io/courses/premodern-medicine/fall-2015/schedule.md

 # Wikipedia Writing
 M: No Class: Labor Day!
 W: What makes for a good Wikipedia article?
 What does Wikipedia say about classical medicine?
-F: Form working groups; plan articles/revisions; create bibliographies; identify (and request) scholarly sources.
+F: Form working groups; plan articles/revisions; create bibliographies; identify (and request) scholarly sources

 ## Week 5
 # Early Medieval Medicine
 M: Peregrine Horden, “What’s Wrong with Early Medieval Medicine?,” Social History of Medicine (2009).
 W: Faith Wallis, “Signs and Senses: Diagnosis and Prognosis in Early Medieval Pulse and Urine Texts,” Social History of Medicine 13, no. 2 (2000): 265–78; Excerpts of common medical advice, 34-42; 49-54.
-F: Article updates.
+F: Present article updates

 ## Week 6
 # Article Drafting and Reviewing
-M: No Class: Writing Day.
+M: No Class: Writing Day!
-W: Bring printed outlines of first drafts of articles; exchange them.
+W: Bring printed outlines of first drafts of articles; exchange them
-F: Return critiques to authors; discussion of critiques.
+F: Return critiques to authors; discussion of critiques

 ## Week 7
 # Arabic Medicine